KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/effective-prompts-for-ai-image-generator.md

 ---
 # Overview

-The AI Designer Agent creates brand-aligned images directly from your text descriptions.
+The AI Designer Agent creates brand-aligned images directly from your prompts.
 Writing a clear, structured prompt ensures that the generated image accurately reflects your intent, whether it is for a sales banner, event promotion, or seasonal creative.

 This document helps you write prompts that get precise, visually accurate, and on-brand results.